chaos-polymtl/lethe/doc/source/parameters/rpt/rpt_parameters.rst

 :raw-html:`<br />`

-The following parameters are variables in the gamma-ray Monte-Carlo model from `Beam <https://www.sciencedirect.com/science/article/abs/pii/0029554X78900812?via%3Dihub>`_:
+The following parameters are variables in the gamma-ray Monte-Carlo model from `Beam et al. (1978) <https://www.sciencedirect.com/science/article/abs/pii/0029554X78900812?via%3Dihub>`_:

 - ``peak-to-total ratio``: The proportion of the events appearing in the full energy peak to the total number of events []
     Options: Any positive float *(default value: 1)*